In This Article

 Replace 1-2 high-stakes exams with 8-10 smaller assessments:

-Reduces incentive to cheat (each exam worth less)
+- Reduces incentive to cheat (each exam is worth less)

 14. Exam Review & Pattern Analysis